-Unfortunately, Manila in the Claws of Light is only showing once at this years MIFF.
+Unfortunately, Manila in the Claws of Light is only showing once at MIFF.
 But the new print, restored by World Cinema Foundation, seems to be doing the rounds of festivals.
 If you get the chance, I’d strongly urge you to see it.

 A rookie copy named Ari is assigned to a special police unit headed up by a veteran called Khan.
 Khan is a break all the rules, hard hitting, Dirty Harry type of cop, who believes in shooting first and asking questions later.
 Khan’s current target it a particularly vicious contract killer called Shiva, who is murdering various property developers at the orders of a criminal boss known as the Slum Lord.
 The deaths of such powerful people have resulted in massive political pressure to get a conviction as quickly as possible.

 On his first day on the job, Ari watches Khan shoot two criminals suspected of being involved in the latest contract hit.
 The police stakeout a slum area where an informant has told them Shiva will appear later that night.
 He appears, just as the sky cracks open in the most incredible downpour.
 Ari chases Shiva through the rain, corners him, but hesitates at the last moment and the hit man escapes.
 Ari is disgraced and demoted to a desk job.

 But just as all the elements appear to be in place for a somewhat predictable but satisfying crime film, the film suddenly reverts back to the same key moment, Ari, standing in the rain, his pistol trained on Shiva.
 Only this time, Ari shoots his target.